Universal Robust Regression via Maximum Mean Discrepancy: MMD-based regression

 where, for all $\theta\in\Theta$, $(x,x')\in\setX^2$ and $y\in\setY$,

+Under Assumption \ref{asm:k}, the kernel $k$ is bounded so that each term in the double sum appearing in the definition of $\hat{F}_n$ is bounded by $3$.
+Intuitively, this limits the impact that a single observation can have on $\hat{\theta}_n(D_n)$, making this estimator robust to outliers.

-Remark that the number of terms in the definition of the function $\hat{F}_n$ to minimize is $\mathcal{O}(n^2)$.
-Although below we propose an approach that makes possible to efficiently compute $\hat{\theta}_n$ for moderate values of $n$ (i.e.\ for $n$ equals to a few thousands), this feature of $\hat{F}_n$ limits the applicability of $\hat{\theta}_n$ in large datasets.
+The number of terms in the definition of the function $\hat{F}_n$ to minimize is $\mathcal{O}(n^2)$.
+Below we propose an approach that makes possible to efficiently compute $\hat{\theta}_n$ for moderate values of $n$, that is for $n$ equals to a few thousands, but this feature of $\hat{F}_n$ limits the applicability of $\hat{\theta}_n$ in large datasets.
 For large scale problems we propose the alternative estimator $\tilde{\theta}_n$, defined by

 where, for all $\theta\in\Theta$, $x\in\setX$ and $y\in\setY$,